 The main takeaway from all 5 examples is one and the same, really:

-Have something important you need your prospects to know for them to make sense of what you’re saying?
+Have something important you need your prospects to know?
 Make it static.
 Make it visible.
 Make it noticeable right there.

 Ok, we know now that you won’t make these mistakes again.
 But what about design elements that I haven’t mentioned here?

 To make sure your brand new design element won’t rack the user experience (and your bank account), keep in mind the following principles of good website design.

 - Visually appealing: It doesn’t have to be super-duper fancy.
 Not ugly is fine.

 - Functional: Makes it easy for your website visitors to read and navigate your website.

 - Consistent: Same things look the same (for ex., same typeface and font size for headings, same styling for links).

 - Intuitive: Things look like they function.
 All important elements to be found in usual places (for ex., navigation on top, shipping policy in the footer).

 - Responsive and robust: Adapts to different browsers and devices while still looking visually appealing, functional, consistent and intuitive.